soccerpredict/TeamNews/README.md

 - [News](https://github.com/soccerpredict/TeamNews/tree/master/data/news) is a set of files that contains news about all teams of the league.
 The news comes from all teams participating in the championship, from April to December 2018.

 # Algorithms

+All algorithms used for create this database are in directory [src](https://github.com/soccerpredict/TeamNews/tree/master/src).